Black Beauty Pill: What Is the “Russian Doll Drug” and Is It Addictive?

 According to the U.S. National Library of Medicine, medications based on amphetamine increased 2.5 times between 2006 and 2016.
 7.9 tons of the medications were used in 2006, while 19.4 tons were used at their highest point in 2012.
 It had decreased to 18.6 tons by 2016.

-What is a Black Beauty Pill?
+What Is a Black Beauty Pill?

 A black beauty pill was a nickname for a capsule of Biphetamine.
 Biphetamine is an amphetamine-based drug that gained popularity in the 1960s and 1970s.
 They were known for their distinctive black color.
 They were primarily used as appetite suppressants and stimulants.
 In addition, these pills were often marketed as weight loss aids and energy boosters.